tikv/rfcs/text/0072-online-bulk-load-for-rawkv.md

 If the total disk write < max-bytes-per-sec, the `import` module will not be limited.
 If the total disk write >= max-bytes-per-sec, the `import` module will be limited.

+#### config rocksdb.rate-bytes-per-sec

+[rocksdb.rate-bytes-per-sec](https://docs.pingcap.com/tidb/stable/tikv-configuration-file#rate-bytes-per-sec): The maximum rate permitted by RocksDB's compaction rate limiter.

+Users can use `rocksdb.rate-bytes-per-sec` to limit RocksDB's compaction rate, so that the impact to online serving can be controlled.

 ### How to measure the performance impact to the online services